gopalmallya/plogger/README.md

 # Features
 <p>
 <ul>
-<li>For Security and Privacy, this plugin is written in plain javascript and PL/SQL , with no dependency on any external libraries like google analytics</li>
+<li>For Security and Privacy, this plugin is written in plain javascript using indexedDB to persist logs and PL/SQL to insert into plogger table.
+The plugin has no dependencies on any external javascript libraries or user analytic librarires for e.g google analytics</li>
 <li>Capture and log, events</li>
 <li>Capture and log, errors</li>
 <li>Capture and log, xml http requests (xhr)</li>